Home Mod Level Data

 3. Rename the copied level to YOURLEVELNAME_MissionSelect

-• Naming is option, but this format is recommended.
+• Naming is optional, but this format is recommended.

 • Ensure the renamed level is saved, then, right-click your folder and run Fix Up Redirects